JBS Foods International

 JBS Foods International (JBSFI) engages in the food business internationally, and is the largest meatpacking company in the world.
 It is a "controlled company" in SEC parlance.
 JBSFI operates through four segments: Beef, Pork, Poultry, and Other.
 It offers fresh and processed beef, lamb, sheep, pork, and chicken.
 JBSFI is the largest leather processor in the world.
-It also processes collagen, biodiesel fuel, hygiene and cleaning products, and is involved in metal packaging, carriers, waste management, casings, and trading activities, as well as provides prepared food products.
+It also processes collagen, biodiesel, hygiene and cleaning products, and is involved in metal packaging, carriers, waste management, casings, and trading activities, as well as provides prepared food products.

 Prior regulatory filings

 On 5 August 2016 it was intended to be registered in the Republic of Ireland as JBS Foods International Designated Activity Company, for its SEC IPO filing to permit it to be traded on the American NYSE market.
 It was also intended to trade on the São Paulo Stock Exchange under a Brazilian Depositary Receipt program it was to operate.
 In August 2016, JBS Foods International said that it intended to be a tax resident in Britain, and that for its IPO it intended to pursue a six-step process.

 On 16 November 2016, the DAC withdrew its IPO paperwork with the SEC.

 It substituted for its IPO on 6 December 2016 a Dutch operation called JBS Foods International B.V.